Swimsuit by: Victoria’s Secret Swimwear

 - For Blendtec: Press the ICE CREAM button.

 - For Vitamix: VARIABLE, speed #1.
 Turn machine on and slowly increase speed to VARIABLE, speed #10, then to HIGH.
 In about 30-60 seconds, the sound of the motor will change and four mounds should form.
 Stop machine.
 Do not over mix or melting will occur.
-Serve immediately.
+To firm to an ice cream consistency, place mixture in the freezer for at least 30 minutes; otherwise, enjoy immediately!

 HEALTH BENEFITS & FUN FACTS